dychen/django-tutorial/README.md

 <a name="setup">Quick Setup Instructions</a>
 ------------------------------------------
 Suppose you want to continue working on your project from a different computer.
-Here's what you need to do to get started, assuming you've pushed your current code (that includes your requirements.txt) to git.
+Here's what you need to do to get started, assuming you've pushed your current code (that includes your requirements.txt) to Github or another remote repo.

 	$ cd ~
 	$ ruby <(curl -fsSkL raw.github.com/mxcl/homebrew/go)